exploring self-realization, sacred personhood, and full humanity

 They have not witnessed, up close and in-your-face, the horrific extent to which the false self will go to protect itself, if sufficiently threatened, sufficiently insane and deluded.
 How far will it go?
 It will go all the way toward any crime or atrocity of history, or reach new heights of depravity, if that's what it must do to protect itself.

 If one catches a glimpse of the marvel of the true self, the wonder of the "inner cosmos," that is all well and good.
 But without the counterbalancing "long dark night," a certain shallowness and immaturity will color everything the "spiritual teacher" has to say.

 Without the "long dark night," the "spiritual teacher" will be silently chanting, "I thank thee Lord that I am not like other men."
 For these deluded, totalitarianism seems quite reasonable.

 And maybe it's unnecessary to say but, you don't have to be a famous "spiritual teacher" to be afflicted by this form of insanity.
 It will infect all "faithful followers of the guru," as well.
 In fact, it becomes common for the "guru" to attract like-minded followers who also believe themselves to be superior, which is why they love the guru so much, as all of them together can now justify their totalitarian leanings.

-Editor's note: In recent times I attempted to ally myself with a local church which was doing charitable work.
-However, I felt that I needed to step aside as their "spirituality" had been infected with high levels of toxic totalitarianism.
-Their "good works," while doing some good for certain needy, was in reality but a mask they wore to convince themselves and others that "we are better" than all the commoners of the world.
-The atmosphere there was poisonous.
+Editor's note: In recent times I had attempted to ally myself with a local church which was doing charitable work.
+However, I felt that I needed to step aside as their "spirituality" had been laced with high levels of toxic totalitarianism.
+Their "good works," while doing some good for certain needy, was in reality but a mask worn to convince themselves and others that "we are better" than all the commoners of the world.
+The atmosphere there was very poisonous.

 Brother John of Glastonbury: We in the spirit-world are often appalled at how 'servants of God' become proud and puffed up, thinking themselves to be so important and better than others ...